-The blank page of a PHP-based website is an indication that there are currently errors occurring for the site, but the errors are not being output into the browser, which results as a white screen or an HTTP 500 error (Google Chrome).
-Common issues that can arise in a blank page can include, but not limited to:
+The blank page of a PHP-based website is an indication that there are currently errors occurring for the site, but the errors are not output into the browser, which results in a white screen or an HTTP 500 error (Google Chrome).
+Common issues that can result in a blank page can include, but are not limited to these:

 - The PHP memory limit is reached.